vjelic/TheRock-glog-fork/external-builds/pytorch/README.md

 - For binary distributions, see [RELEASES.md](../../RELEASES.md).
 Both tarballs and Python packages should include the necessary files.

-  - Note: windows binary releases of TheRock are not yet available.
+  - Note: Windows ROCm Python packages are not yet available.

 - For source builds: